|Manufacturer code||Unknown manufacturer|

 Covalex Shipping is a Human cargo transportation company founded by goods conveyor Hanso Mallory near the end of the Messer Era.
 Initially a smuggling operation, Covalex gained legitimacy when it became an official vendor of United Empire of Earth (UEE) goods across all borders and military lines, and attained popularity when it smuggled arms to anti-Messer activists.
 Currently, it operates as the largest hauling company in the UEE.

-Covalex has one of the largest fleets in the ’verse; thanks to its policy of contracting with independent ship operators.
-It has discovered that owners who fly their own ships are more invested in the success of the company and that their wholehearted commitment ensures a higher level of performance.
+Covalex has an enormous presence in UEE, with hubs across dozens of systems and contracted transports hauling goods to almost everywhere else, and one of the largest fleets in the verse.
+That is thanks to its policy of contracting with independent ship operators.
+Covalex has discovered that owners who fly their own ships are more invested in the success of the company and that their wholehearted commitment ensures a higher level of performance.
 In most systems, at any given time, a majority percentage of the ships flying are working under contract to Covalex.